kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 **Summary of Type vs Interface:** https://www.totaltypescript.com/type-vs-interface-which-should-you-use

-- Interfaces can't express unions or mapped types.
+- Interfaces can't express unions or mapped types, only represent object types.
 Type aliases can express any type.
-- Interfaces can use `extends`, types can't.
+- Interfaces can use `extends`, types can't. (`interface extends` is better for catching errors and for performance)
 - When you're working with objects that inherit from each other, use interfaces. `extends` makes TypeScript's type checker run slightly faster than using `&`.
 - Interfaces with the same name in the same scope merge their declarations.
+This is very different from `type`, which would give you an error if you tried to declare the same type twice.
 - Type aliases have an implicit index signature of `Record<PropertyKey, unknown>`, but interfaces don't.

+> The `PropertyKey` type is a global type that represents the set of all possible keys that can be used on an object, including string, number, and symbol.
+You can find its type definition inside of TypeScript's ES5 type definitions file: `declare type PropertyKey = string | number | symbol;`.

 ```ts
 // `typeof` operator takes any object and extracts the shape of it.